Krystal enjoys drawing in her free time. She also loves to give easy tutorials on cute drawings.

-In this first in a series of hubs on drawing cartoon animals, you will be learning how to create a simple cartoon dog.
-The diversity, variety, and popularity of dogs makes them excellent subjects for creating unique and interesting cartoon characters.
+In this first series of hubs on drawing cartoon animals, you will be learning how to create a simple cartoon dog.
+Dogs' diversity, variety, and popularity make them excellent subjects for creating unique and interesting cartoon characters.
 Goofy, grumpy, sad, happy, even quirky-- there's no limit to the possibilities!
-So go grab a pencil, an eraser, and a clean sheet of paper, and get started!
+So grab a pencil, an eraser, and a clean sheet of paper, and get started!

 Part 1: The Head